-Individuals with dyslexia may have learned that being in the company of others places them at risk for making public mistakes and the inevitable negative reactions that may ensue.
+Individuals with dyslexia may have learned that being in the company of other places them at risk of making public mistakes and the inevitable negative reactions that may ensue.
 It makes sense, then, that many people with dyslexia have become withdrawn, sought the company of younger people, or become social isolates.

 Anxious Minds will be working in partnership with Dyslexia North East on the Support For All Project to provide full support for people with dyslexia.